abbyli-88/SimpleCRMAPI/README.md

 | <a name="requirement_random"></a> [random](#requirement\_random) | >= 2.2.0 |

 ## Assumptions & Specifications
  * User authentication is not required.
-Therefore, API Gateway in this project has been set to No Auth.
+API Gateway in this project has been set to No Auth.
  * Each customer has a unique customer id to avoid conflicts.
 User "id" must be included in the HTTP body when creating, updating, and deleting customer entries in DynamoDB.

- * Terraform state is managed locally as this requires a dynamoDB table and S3 bucket predeifined.
-However, if you plan to manage state using state lock with S3 and dynamoDB, feel free to uncomment line 19~26 in main.tf and change values to match your DB name and S3 bucket name.
+ * Terraform state is managed locally as this requires a dynamoDB table and S3 bucket pre-deifined.
+However, if you plan to manage state using state lock with S3 and dynamoDB, feel free to uncomment line 19~26 in main.tf and change the values to match your DB name and S3 bucket name.
+ * Security Consideration
+     * VPC
+          * For security concerns, having lambda functions deployed in private subnets in a VPC is recommended.
+However, due to the simplicity of this project, no VPC is created and utilized in this case.
+Reasons are as below:
+               * In this project, interactions between Lambda functions, API Gateway, and DynamoDB are controlled and protected by IAM roles.
+               * Only necessary permissions have been assigned to AWS resources for security reasons.
- * For security concerns, a VPC was introducted to this project.
-Since only a few lambda functions, one API gateway, and one single DynamoDB are introducted in this project, no VPC is created for simplicity.
-Other considerations include, interactions between API gateway, lambda functions, and DynamoDB table are protected by IAM roles.
-For future development, if Lambda functions need to access other resources, such as EC2 instances, RDS instances, or other AWS resources running inside a VPC, then the Lambda functions need to be placed inside of the VPC and access to DynamoDB can be granted by providing a VPC Endpoint or a NAT Gateway.
+               * For future development, if the Lambda functions need to access other resources, such as EC2 instances, RDS instances, or other AWS resources running inside a VPC, then it is recommended to place Lambda functions inside of the VPC.
+Access to DynamoDB, resources in other VPC, or public internet can be granted by a VPC endpoint or a NAT Gateway.
- * The ideal
- * Security
+     * IAM
           * API Gateway
-          * api_gateway_cloudwatch_global role is assigned to API Gateway to allow API to mainly create log stream and pug logs to CloudWatch.
+               * api_gateway_cloudwatch_global role is assigned to API Gateway to allow API to create log stream and pug logs to CloudWatch.
                * Each API method has been given permission to invoke relevant Lambda functions.
           * Lambda
                * A custom role called serverless_lambda is assigned to Lambda.
 This role is to allow the following actions to resoureces:
                     * Write CloudWatch Logs
                     * Read & Write DynamoDB
                     * Read & Write S3 Objects
+     * Logging
+          * API Gateway
+               * Lgging level has been set to INFO and all relevant logs can be found under in CloudWatch Log Groups.
+          * Lambda
+               * CloudWatch generates log group for Lambda upon lambda function execution.
+          * DynamoDB
+               * CloudTrail records any events on a DyanmoDB table.
+However, CloudTrail is not enabled.
+     * Alarms
+          * DynamoDB
+               * CloudWatch alarms when cunsumed read capacity units of DynamoDB table reach certain point (currently, the threshold is set to 1000).
+Please note that this is an approx number and can be changed as required.
+          * Lambda
+               * CloudWatch alarms when a single error occurs on any lambda functions.

 ## Justification